HumanCellAtlas/dcp-community/rfcs/text/0000-image-base-transcriptomics.md

 updating and upgrading formats and pipelines will be necessary.
 Specifically:

+1. Currently, little to no imaging data is _acquired_ in the SpaceTx Format and the conversion of datasets into SpaceTx Format is outside the scope of this RFC.
+Submitters with the help of wranglers must convert their data before upload.
+The *starfish* library, however, provides a scripting mechanism for converting simple formats into SpaceTx Format.
+An example of this is provided in the [ISS Vignette].
+    For more complicated and opaque data, use of the [Bio-Formats] library will work for any of the formats on the [Supported Formats] list.

-1. The development of a chunked image file format\[1\] that supports cloud workflows for data at the scale that will become common over the next 10 years is in an early stage.
+2. The development of a widel-supported chunked image file format\[1\] that supports cloud workflows for data at the scale that will become common over the next 10 years is in an early stage.
 Working prototypes from genomics, imaging, astronomy, and geosciences exist and a process